xuejialu/ionic-example/README.md

 We load the cached array of default stocks into the view by setting the myStocksArray scope expression to an array returned by the myStocksArrayService.

 In order to check if a certain stock is being followed, we use a for loop to check the passed in stock against the my stocks array.
 We use the result of this expression in the view to determine the (un)follow button's contents.

+Section 13: Add Stock Searching Functionality

+Summary

+In this section, we add stock searching functionality.

+We create a modal service, data service, controller, and view template for the search modal.
+We use an input component in the view to initialize a search function every time the input changes, passing in the input.
+We implement the search service method with the http service, but we use a custom callback, which we define through variables and a function.

+We use Ionic's debounce feature to delay the initialization of the search method each time the modal's input changes.

+We use the state service's go method to navigate to a stock's page from search results, passing in the stock's ticker as a state parameter.

+Also, we call the close modal service method directly from the modal by defining a scope variable in the AppCtrl set to call the modalService.

+Lastly, we style the modal in style.css and add an Ionic loading animation to the view to show when the search results are loading, in addition to a component that displays when there are no results for a given query, using ng-if, ng-hide, and ng-show directives.